hany-cloud/instagram/README.md

         - sidebar/suggestions.js
         - sidebar/suggested-profile.js

+4. Fixed the sorting for followed users photos in pages/dashboard.js file.

 ### Minor
 1. Adding infiinet scroll feature to the timeline.js component.
 2. Rename some methods in firebase.js in service folder.